Writing Tips for Digital Writing

 Numerous Reading A-Z products feature opportunities for writing.
 Here are a few examples.

-- Extend the Lesson writing activities on nearly every leveled book's guided reading lesson offer practice writing in different genres.
+- Extend the Lesson writing activities on nearly every leveled book's lesson plan offer practice writing in different genres.

 - Comprehension Quizzes for Levels C and above contain extended response questions, which require students to answer in writing an open-ended question using sound reasoning.
 This allows educators to measure skills that are difficult to assess with multiple-choice.